-There is currently a requirement to run part of the UNEAK GBS pipeline prior to running each sample, and write a merged tag count file for the entire project.
+There is currently a requirement to run part of the UNEAK GBS pipeline prior to running Haplotag in order to de-convolute the raw barcoded sequence data, produce a tag count file for each sample, and write a merged tag count file for the entire project.
 The UNEAK pipeline executes these steps very efficiently, thus the replacement of this functionality was not a priority.
 The current Haplotag distribution provides a small helper utility to assist users in writing the UNEAK script and converting binary output to the text files required by Haplotag.
 A standalone replacement for UNEAK is being developed which may allow the analysis of tags longer than 64bp, but this tag length is a current limitation of both UNEAK and the current version of Haplotag.
 Sequencing data with short reads of 100bp is ideal for this type of analysis, since the barcode may occupy op to the first 10 bases, and this allows truncation of lower quality bases at the 3' end of the read.
 Reads of longer than 100bp can be analysed, but the tags will be truncated at 64 bases.